teohm/natives/README.md

 1. `catalogs/` in this gem.
 2. `natives-catalogs/` in current working directory, if any.

-When there are several YAML files in a path, they are **sorted by filename** and loaded in the same order.
+When there are multiple YAML files in a path, they are **sorted by filename** and loaded in that order.

 ### Catalog file format